balboni65/Duelkit/README.md

 - Support for alternate formats, including Master Duel
 - and much much more!

-I created Duelkit as a passion project and i'm always taking feedback and suggestions to improve the experience for everyone
+I created Duelkit as a passion project and i'm always taking feedback and suggestions to improve the experience for everyone.
+Please don't hesitate to reach out!

 ## How to Add Duelkit to Your Server: